NTC-Department/pinterest-downloader/README.md

 1. Adding a clean download button right on every pin
 2. Giving you an ACTUAL high-quality versions (powered by [Pinterest Image Scraper API](https://github.com/ifeiera/pinterest-scraper))
-3. Being faster than explaining to your grandma why "right-click save" doesn't work

 ## Features